kikugo/ml-depth-pro-demo/README.md

 license: other
 ---

-# 🎯 Depth Pro - AI Depth Map Generator
+# Depth Pro - AI Depth Map Generator

-> **Note:** This repository contains a modified version of the official [Apple/ml-depth-pro](https://github.com/apple/ml-depth-pro) project.
-The core model and logic are from the original authors.
-The primary additions are user-friendly local execution scripts (`run_local_mac.py` and `run_local_windows_linux.py`) and an improved README for easier setup.
+> **Note:** This is a personal project to try out Apple's ml-depth-pro model.
+After getting it working locally with easy-to-use scripts, I decided to publish it so anyone else interested can try it too.
+The core model and logic are from the original Apple repository.
 The original license is retained.

 ---